 Anyway, in the absence of some sort of cultural memory of our pre-historic, ice-age human ancestors, I am at a loss to explain the fear people have that the Earth might be coming out of one of the coldest periods in its history and becoming more like it has been for most of its history; i.e., warmer than it has been these past several million years.
 Based on the science – the real science – it doesn’t look as though we should expect any change very soon, however.

-Personally, I love winter and I admit to the lure of the Pleistocene (see my thread on the Holocene, below) – the sight of musk oxen, or wolverines, American bison, caribou and other arctic to sub-artic megafauna stirs some sort of deep rumblings of the Pleistocene in us.
+Personally, I love winter and I admit to the lure of the Pleistocene, and the sight of musk oxen, or wolverines, American bison, caribou and other arctic to sub-artic megafauna stirs some sort of deep rumblings of the Pleistocene in us.

 Gotta go now, I feel the urge to embed some sharpened sticks facing upward at the base of a cliff.